Nakagoya Station

 Nakagoya Station (中小屋駅, Nakagoya-eki) was a railway station on the Sasshō Line in Tōbetsu, Ishikari District, Hokkaidō, Japan, operated by Hokkaido Railway Company (JR Hokkaido).

 Lines

 Nakagoya Station was served by the Sasshō Line.

 Station layout

 The station had a side platform serving one track.
-The unmanned station building was located beside the platform.
+The unstaffed station building was located beside the platform.

 Adjacent stations

 History

 The station opened on 3 October 1935.

 In December 2018, it was announced that the station would be closed on May 7, 2020, along with the rest of the non-electrified section of the Sasshō Line.
-The actual last service was on April 17, 2020 amid the COVID-19 outbreak.
+The actual last service was on April 17, 2020, amid the COVID-19 outbreak.